SauceLLC/sauce4strava/README.md

-strava-sauce - Chrome Extension
+sauce - Chrome Extension
 ===========
-The Sauce extension supplements the strava.com website with better cycling power and running pace information.
+The Sauce extension supplements athletic websites like https://strava.com with better cycling and running information.
 It's a simple, lightweight and pure client-side javascript addition.
 There are no external API calls made with this extension and it is open source.

 Feature Highlights